Teachable has established itself as a giant in the e-learning space, and with everyone writing a Teachable review, it is pretty easy to get confused.

 One impressive feature Teachable does have is the MyTeachable account functionality.
 MyTeachable allows you to quickly enroll students who already have accounts at other course creators’ schools.

 This solves the common inconveniences associated with students having to create new accounts each time they sign up for a new Teachable course.

-For course creators, this means smoother enrollment processes and better conversions rates.
+For course creators, this means smoother enrollment processes and better conversion rates.

-When it comes to communicating with your students, Teachable provides a few options.
+When it comes to communicating with your students, the Teachable platform provides a few options.

 The first one is the use of lecture comments.
 Teachable allows you to enable comments on your lectures so you can ramp up student engagement and help them learn faster.